philterd/philter/docs/docs/policies/ignoring_specific_information.md

 ## Ignoring Patterns

-Phileas can ignore information based on a regular expression pattern.
+Philter can ignore information based on a regular expression pattern.
 An example use of this feature is to ignore terms that are present in your text but are dynamic, such as logged timestamps.
 When using the date filter these timestamps may be identified as being sensitive but you do not want them redacted.
 With an ignore pattern we can ignore the logged timestamps.

 ## Ignore Patterns